In America, heart disease is the No. 1 killer, but the good news is heart disease is largely preventable.

 Experts have learned from decades of research that lifestyle modifications and certain medications can halt and even reverse the progression of heart disease.

-This means your parents’ medical history doesn’t have to be yours.
-You can do something about it.
+This means your parents’ medical history doesn’t have to be yours, and you can take action.

 A heart-healthy meal plan